rothomas/api_flow/README.md

 This example would load `my_body_template.json` from the templates directory, interpolate any variable substitutions defined in `{?…?}` format, and then use that as the body of the request to `https://example.com/my_step`.

+## Running From CLI
+The package includes a command-line module, which you can run using `python -m api_flow`.
+This will be useful for executing automated API processes when you are not testing the results.
+The same configuration options are available in the CLI as using `execute`.

+Run `python -m api_flow -h` for details.